Missing You (John Waite song): Background

+The song was later mentioned by Sheila Weller as describing O. J. Simpson's obsession with Nicole Brown Simpson and was the inspiration for the title of Weller's book Raging Heart.

 Music video

-The accompanying music video for "Missing You" was written/directed/produced by Kort Falkenberg III and was actually filmed in Los Angeles during the summer of 1984.
-Although some people understandably have mistaken the street scene for New York City or London, the director intentionally looked for a location in downtown Los Angeles where there was "no Stucco" on the walls which would have been a dead giveaway that it was shot in the southwest U.S., as he wanted it to look neutral and not be identifiable as any particular city.
+The accompanying music video for "Missing You" was written, directed and produced by Kort Falkenberg III and was filmed in Los Angeles in 1984.

 To start the clip, John Waite is sitting in a chair, and after seeing a picture of a woman (played by actress Elizabeth Reiko Kubota) with whom he is still in love, he, frustrated, slaps the lamp above him causing it to swing back and forth and begins to sing the song.
 When he opens his bedroom door, a woman playfully jumps into his arms and they embrace falling back onto the bed.
 Later, Waite watches through a crack in the door as the woman angrily throws her clothes into her suitcase.
-She pushes through the door to leave him and it hits him in the face full force as she storms past him, away.
-Pained at her emotional and physical assault, he sadly remembers being at one of her photo shoots.
-Trying to be cool, Waite leans on a lighting stand but misses and stumbles.
-Seeing this, she lovingly laughs at his fumbling.
-Back to the present, Waite tries to call her from a phone booth, but when the woman finally picks up the phone, her only connection is to a dangling phone in an empty phone booth.
-Waite is gone.
-He laments about "I ain't missin' you at all" as he walks down the city street only to see a picture of the woman on a newspaper.
+She pushes through the door to leave and she storms past him.
+He sadly remembers being at one of her photo shoots.

+Waite later tries to call her from a phone booth, but when the woman finally picks up the phone, her only connection is to a dangling phone in an empty phone booth: Waite is gone.
+He laments "I ain't missin' you at all" as he walks down the street only to see a picture of the woman on a newspaper.
 He goes into a bar.
-There, an older woman slides onto the stool next to him and tries to flirt with him, but for sheer sorrow shows he is not interested and then goes home again still pining for the woman.
-He tries again to call her but his anger and frustration gets the better of him and he smashes the phone into pieces.
-When she finally comes to his door and knocks, he doesn't answer, as he doesn't hear her knock over the music playing on his earphones he had put on just before her first knock.
+There, an older woman tries to flirt with him, but for sheer sorrow he shows he is not interested.
+He goes home again still pining for the woman.
+He tries to call her but his anger and frustration gets the better of him and he smashes the phone into pieces.
+When she finally comes to his door and knocks, he doesn't answer, as he doesn't hear her knock over the music playing on his earphones.
 She leans against the door gently touching it and, with a deep breath, she turns and leaves as tears flow down her face.